 The education infrastructure in Kyrgyzstan requires improvement and investment.
 Therefore, UN should explore opportunities to assist the Government in dealing with infrastructure challenges within the education sector from improvement of physical infrastructure to improvement of educational facilities.

-Considering strong position and added value of UN in The Kyrgyz Republic, it is recommended to continue working on further development of the health system.
+Considering strong position and added value of UN in The Kyrgyz Republic, it is recommended to continue working on further development of the health system, Following International Health Regulations and WHO recommendations on PH issues including stringent infectious control measures and disaster preparedness.
 Priority remains strengthening of the capacities within the health sector for improved delivery of services of all the actors within the health system and addressing human rights and social determinants of health (education, employment, social protection, etc.).
 UN should explore opportunities to work with the Government of the Kyrgyz Republic and national stakeholders to strengthen governance mechanism in the health sector; the objective is to establish coherent inter-sectorial mechanisms for implementation of the national health policies and strategies that will ensure universal health coverage with attention to equity, inter and multi-sectorial approach to health and improvement of quality of health care.

 In the health sector, there is a need to enhance capacities in knowledge management and data collection and ensure high-quality information for evidence-based policy-making.
-This should be interlinked with activities that will enhance capacities of the Government of The Kyrgyz Republic and the Ministry of Health to develop and implement effective health financing policies, to be rolled out countrywide, and also to ensure sustainable financing for unfinished MDG health agenda.
+This should be interlinked with activities that will enhance capacities of the Government of The Kyrgyz Republic and the Ministry of Health to develop and implement effective health financing policies, to be rolled out countrywide, and also to ensure sustainable financing for unfinished MDG health agenda and initiated SDG priorities in the area of health.

+UN could support to implementation of e-Health Strategy and Action Plan (2015) which is the first Strategy of one of sectors in support to e-Governance Strategy that was approved by the Government in 2014.

-UN should continue with the activities aimed at improving quality of care around reproductive, maternal, neonatal, child and adolescent health to ensure continuum of care, including improving counseling services about family planning and the availability of reproductive health commodities; strengthening guidelines, protocols, and standards for maternal and child health services; the management of normal and complicated pregnancies, deliveries and post-partum periods; neonatal and early childhood care; immunisation services; and management of common childhood diseases, developing new services to help the early detection of children with developmental delays and disabilities with a focus on children from vulnerable groups; and improving family care such as health seeking behavior, child care and feeding practices.
+UN should continue with the activities aimed at improving quality of care around reproductive, maternal, neonatal, child and adolescent health to ensure continuum of care, including improving counseling services about family planning and the availability of reproductive health commodities; strengthening guidelines, protocols, and standards for maternal and child health services; the management of normal and complicated pregnancies, deliveries and post-partum periods; neonatal and early childhood care; immunisation services; and management of common childhood diseases, developing new services to help the early detection of children with developmental delays and disabilities with a focus on children from vulnerable groups; and improving family care such as health seeking behavior, child care and feeding practices, strengthening mechanisms to improve the healthcare seeking behavior of individuals/communities; and fostering community involvement in health issues.

+Under the educational efforts, topics that could be addressed could be for example, responsive parenting and involvement of fathers in parenting/child care, the importance of immunization, safe sexual practices, family planning, prevention of drug abuse, and healthy diet, child nutrition and lifestyles choices, HIV transmission, rational use of medicines among other

+In addition, UN could work with the national partners to address non-health reasons of maternal mortality.

-UN should remain present in the areas of infective diseases; support should equally target institutions, such as primary health system institutions to increase their capacities and quality of service delivery while at the same time work to improve access to effective TB diagnostics, treatment services and drugs, to continue support for prevention, treatment and care related to HIV/AIDS and focus on the most-at risk populations.
+UN should remain present in the areas of infective diseases; support should equally target institutions, such as primary health system institutions to increase their capacities and quality of service delivery while at the same time work to improve access to effective TB diagnostics, treatment services and drug supply management, to continue support for prevention, treatment and care related to HIV/AIDS and focus on the most-at risk populations.